From 14/04/2021 to 25/12/2022

 Chengdu - Walking tour (Tianfu Square, People's Park and Kuanzhai Lane).

-Chengdu - Giant Panda Breeding Research Base.
+Chengdu - Giant Panda Breeding Research Base (entrance fee & transport included).

-Yangshuo - Walking tour.
+Yangshuo - Leader-led walking tour.

 Yangshuo - Countryside cycling.

-Hong Kong - Walking tour.
+Hong Kong - Leader-led walking tour.

 Day 1 - Beijing Nimen Hao!
 Welcome to China.
 Your adventure begins with a welcome meeting at 6 pm on Day 1.
 If arriving early there is loads to do in this amazing city.
 Get acquainted with Beijing on your own before joining your group and leader for the welcome meeting, then head out for an optional first night dinner.
 Go nuts and order your Peking duck for your first meal in the country.
 First the skin is carved and served in pancakes, next the carcass is chopped and cooked up into a soup.
 Don't forget to grab your doggy bag (ducky bag?) of leftovers.